 What students figure out:

-- When two objects interacting through a field change relative position, the energy stored in the field is changed.
+When two objects interacting through a field change relative position, the energy stored in the field is changed.

-- Whether or not energy is stored or released in a chemical process, can be understood in terms of the collisions of molecules and the rearrangements of atoms into new molecules, with consequent changes in the sum of all bond energies in the set of molecules that are matched by changes in kinetic energy.
+Whether or not energy is stored or released in a chemical process, can be understood in terms of the collisions of molecules and rearrangements of atoms into new molecules, with consequent changes in the sum of all bond energies in the set of molecules that are matched by changes in kinetic energy.